 With regard to loans, Luxembourg AIFs can grant such loans (loan origination), syndicate these or otherwise invest in loans, without requiring any additional banking licence.

-There are a number of specific risk diversification requirements for Part II Funds investing.
+There are a number of specific risk diversification requirements for Part II Funds investing into derivatives, which are set out in CSSF Circular 02/77.

 4.4 Are there any restrictions on borrowing by the Alternative Investment Fund?